 However unjust, it’s only Aparo’s name on the cover.
 Like so many other artists of the era, he was very influenced by Neal Adams, who contributes a few pages to an early story showing how close the fit is.
 It’s a matter of style, detail and layouts, but during his dozen years drawing Batman team-ups Aparo was a gradually evolving artist.
-The opening team-up with the Phantom Stranger was Aparo still feeling his way, presenting a more experimental looking Batman to the one he quickly developed.
-The work intensive pencilling style seen on the second team-up was slowly refined, resulting in a gradual simplification that’s only slightly apparent by the end of the book, but is easily seen when comparing the work toward the end of volume two.
+For the opening team-up with the Phantom Stranger he’s still feeling his way, presenting a more experimental looking Batman to the one he quickly developed.
+The work intensive pencilling style seen on the second team-up was slowly refined, resulting in a gradual simplification that’s only slightly apparent by the end of the book, but easily seen when comparing the work toward the end of volume two.
 How versatile Aparo is can be seen by how convincingly he delivers the varied locations called for in Haney’s scripts.
 A gritty urban environment is most frequent, but there’s never any thought that his mountain, or racetrack scenes are unconvincing.

 Haney’s Batman is far more human than the 21st century model, extremely well trained and athletic, certainly a good detective, yet still susceptible to being knocked down by a thug in a way he wouldn’t be today.
 For all Haney’s lack of concern about continuity, his is actually a more realistic Batman, and anyone who views the character as near invincible may find this version unpalatable.
 It’ll deprive them of considerable enjoyment.

 There are alternatives to this hardcover, also featuring other Batman team-ups of the era.
 Half the stories are found in the second Showcase Presents The Brave and the Bold Batman Team-Ups, but in black and white, or the second Batman: The Brave and the Bold – The Bronze Age.